 Preheat the oven to 375ºF (190ºC).

-To clean the leeks, trim the roots at one end and darker leaves at the other, peel off the tough outer leaves, and thoroughly wash of any grit.
+To clean the leeks, trim the roots at one end and darker leaves at the other, peel off the tough outer leaves, keeping only the tender green and white hearts, and thoroughly wash of any grit.
 Cut the stalks into 2-inch (5cm) pieces, then halve each of these lengthwise.

 In a large bowl, create a dressing of sorts with the vinegars, crushed garlic, olive oil, and picked thyme leaves.
 As in a vinaigrette, the proportions should be approximately two thirds olive oil, one third vinegar(s).
 In this case I would do half balsamic/half red wine.